Code-Institute-Submissions/paulday966-milestone1/README.md

 I would like to thank my friend Anja in the walking group I'm a member of for suggesting the title Quirky Cafes.
 This is much better than Cafe Locator, the title I was using, and makes it a more friendly and welcoming website.

-Sent the following email to the following cafes asking permission to use their text and images.
+Sent the following email to the nine cafes used in this website asking for their permission to use their text and images.

 Hi,